learn-co-curriculum/learn-expert-escalating-an-issue/README.md

 - v-000
 - wdf-000

-All other batches are Free.locking issue and can be logged as High, Medium, or Low.
+All other batches are Free.

 ## Resources